serialbandicoot/playwright-classification/README.md

 Simply, there are conditions when testing websites where a deterministic approach can be difficult to create the conditions required to use tools such as Visual Comparison or other Functional Testing approaches.
 The inspiration for this library was about testing science outputs.
 These outputs are complex images, which in large numbers made the creation of a machine-learned model relatively straightforward.

 The Binary and Category Jupyter notebooks should be used as the basis for creating ML Models for this library.
 It's advised to use these or the `.py` version in your own codebase so that you can validate the effectiveness of your model and appropriately set the model threshold.

+The `CNN` folder can also be completly copied and has been tested using `python-3.11`.
+There are associated tests, which can be used to validate your model.

 ### Notes on the TensorFlow model